door2door-io/d2d-code-challenges/fullstack/README.md

 If a vehicle has exited the "city boundaries", the system should disregard any GPS emissions from that vehicle.
 The city boundary is currently assumed to be a 3.5km radius around door2door's office which is located at latitude 52.53 and longitude 13.403.

-All valid position data received must be stored somewhere for future analysis and consumption by the door2door data science team.
+All valid position data, that are inside the "city boundaries", must be stored somewhere for future analysis and consumption by the door2door data science team.

 ## Technical assumptions